jsantell/poet/README.md

 * `posts` path to directory of your files of posts (default: `./\_posts/`)
 * `metaFormat` format of your front matter on every blog post.
 Can be `yaml` or `json`. (default: `json`)
-* `postsPerPage` How many posts are displayed per page in the post list
+* `postsPerPage` How many posts are displayed per page in the page route

 ### Posts